-Here are our top picks for the best commuter electric bikes of 2020.
-These top five ebikes represent the best combination of features and value right now, but you can see all 292 of our detailed commuter ebike reviews listed by date here.
-Reviewing electric bikes is our primary focus, EBR has the industry’s most complete and objective reviews.
+Here are our top picks for the best Commuter electric bikes of 2022.
+Our top five Commuter ebikes represent the best combination of features and value right now, but you can see all 337 of our detailed commuter ebike reviews listed by date here.
+Reviewing electric bikes is what we do and EBR has the industry’s most complete and objective reviews.
 Since 2012, we’ve helped millions of people find and choose the best ebike for their needs and budget.
 Let’s go!

 Table of Contents:

 - Best Value Commuter Electric Bike

 - Promoted Commuter Electric Bike

 - Weather.
 Your commute schedule is fixed, but weather is constantly changing.
 The solutions are fenders and a chain cover to keep you clean and dry, and lights to help you see in the dark early mornings and late evenings as seasons change.
 Integrated lights are best, because they’re permanently fixed to the bike frame, and they run off of the main ebike battery, so they won’t be left on accidentally and won’t run out at random times based on small independent cells.